 Single yellow cards imposed before the match was abandoned are not carried forward to any other matches before the abandoned match is completed.

-Players sent off during the abandoned match cannot be replaced and the number of players in the starting line-up remains as it was when the match was abandoned.
+Players and team officials sent off during the abandoned match cannot be replaced and the number of players in the starting line-up remains as it was when the match was abandoned.

-Players who were suspended following a match played after the abandoned match in question can be included on the match sheet.
+Players and team officials who were suspended following a match played after the abandoned match in question can be included on the match sheet.

 The match must restart on the same spot where the abandoned match action occurred (i.e. free-kick, throw-in, goal kick, corner kick, penalty, etc.).
 If the match was stopped during the normal flow of the game, a dropped ball on the spot where it was abandoned shall be used to restart.